New Pacific school

 An Experienced Partner Dedicated to the Success of All Children

-In response to the growing youth mental health crisis, New Pacific School was developed by caring and experienced educators at Pacific Charter Institute utilizing the latest research on scholar learning and well-being.
+In response to the growing youth mental health crisis, New Pacific Charter was developed by caring and experienced educators at Pacific Charter Institute utilizing the latest research on scholar learning and well-being.

 Established in 2005, PCI is a 501(c)(3) non-profit public benefit corporation committed to serving scholars of all academic abilities, with a strong track record of working successfully with both homeschooling families and at-risk youth.